UWP Board: Amanda Clements

-Amanda has been developing a small, nature-interpretation business.
-She and husband Tony spend their free time in the great outdoors, enjoying the local mountains, deserts, and rivers when they’re not busy tending the garden, pets, and their own patch of pinyon-juniper woodland and cactus here in the Uncompahgre Watershed.
+Amanda has been involved in a variety of Nature-related groups and pursuits since retiring from a career at the BLM.
+She and husband Tony spend their free time in the great outdoors, when they’re not busy tending the garden, pets, trees, and cactus where they live on the edge of the Uncompahgre Plateau.

 Career highlights for Amanda have always involved working outdoors, and usually with water.
 Whether it was as a Peace Corps fisheries technician in Kenya, researching grazing impacts to willows in Colorado, documenting habitat types in Uganda’s Lake Mburo National Park, or inventorying streams on BLM lands in western Colorado, water has been a central theme.
 She also enjoyed working throughout this area as an ecologist with the BLM for nearly 25 years, and getting to know it well.